abaplint/abaplint-sci-client/README.md

 ## Purpose

-This is a toolset to run abaplint checks within an SCI run.
+This is a toolset to run [abaplint](https://abaplint.org) checks within an SAP Code Inspector(SCI) or ABAP Test Cockpit(ATC) run.

 ![sci](docs/img/sci-sample.png)

-It consist of 2 parts: (1) the abap client (this repo), which integrates with SCI and posts the code to the server part (2) which runs the abaplint (with nodejs).
+It consist of two parts:
+1. the abap client (this repo), which integrates with SCI and posts the code to the server part
+2. which runs the abaplint (with [NodeJs](https://nodejs.org)), [abaplint-sci-server](https://github.com/abaplint/abaplint-sci-server)

 ![landscape](docs/img/landscape.png)